dakk/gweatherrouting/README.md

 # GWeatherRouting

-GWeatherRouting is an opensource sailing route calculator written in python/gtk3.
+GWeatherRouting is an opensource sailing route calculator written in python and:
+- Gtk3 for the desktop version (Linux/Mac/Windows)
+- Kivy for the mobile version (iOS/Android)

 ![Routing in progress](https://github.com/dakk/gweatherrouting/raw/master/media/routing_process.gif)